A historic pub interior of national importance

 Listed Status: IIUpper Gate Street

-This corner local in the historic core of Conwy is easily the best example of an inter-war pub in Wales and is a great place for a drink.
+This corner local in the town's historic core is easily the best example of an inter-war pub in Wales and a great place for a drink.
 It closed in 2010 but was revived by a consortium of four Welsh micro-breweries two years later with the backing of a far-sighted businessman.
 Rebuilt in 1921, it has a brick ground floor and pebble-dashed first floor plus a touch of half-timbering.
 A corridor, with attractive green tiling, gives access to three well-preserved rooms.
 The public bar (right front) retains its long 1920s bar counter and fine mirrored bar-back.
 The off-sales which led up to the far end of the counter went at some stage and the screen separating it from the bar has been placed against the wall.
 On the corner is a lovely smoke room with some Art Nouveau touches in the glazing and a mightily impressive inglenook fireplace set behind a timber and brick canopy.
 The seating and bell-pushes survive.
 A second smoke room at the rear retains a massive, attractively detailed brick fire-surround, fixed seating, bell-pushes and hatch to the servery: the herringbone flooring incorporates an unusual diamond shaped feature in the centre.
 In 2013 the Albion was awarded the CAMRA/English Heritage Conservation Award for the restoration work and also the Joe Goodwin Award for the best street-corner local.

 Re-built in 1921, this is by far the best surviving example of an interwar pub in Wales.
 It has three well-preserved rooms and the only significant changes were in the late 1970s by Ansells Brewery and include the incorporation of the off-sales into the public bar (on the right-hand side).
 The exterior has a brick ground floor, and pebble-dashed first floor with a touch of Tudor half-timbering.
 There are three well-preserved rooms approached off a corridor with some attractive green tiling in the dado and red tiling on the floor.
 The pub closed for a year or so and was rescued by an enterprising businessman.
 After a sensitive refurbishment, it reopened in February 2012 as the Albion Ale House selling real ales from four north Welsh micro-breweries.
 It is an excellent example of how to restore a heritage pub interior – also, it is making a success of concentrating on the essentials of a good pub i.e. good conversation and good beer – there is no TV, no juke box, fruit machine or pool table.
 The Albion won the CAMRA/English Heritage 2013 Pub Design Awards in the conservation category.